Rebecca Akufo-Addo: Career

 Rebecca Akufo-Addo furthered her education at the Government Secretarial School where she qualified as a secretary.
 She worked as a secretary at Merchant Bank in Ghana and later relocated to United Kingdom.
-She then worked as a legal secretary for Clifford Chance/Ashurst Morris Crisp, multinational law firms in the United Kingdom.
+She also worked as a legal secretary for Clifford Chance/Ashurst Morris Crisp, multinational law firms in the United Kingdom.

 First Lady of Ghana

 In November 2016, she made a donation of bags of rice, cartons of Milo, gallons of cooking oil, bags of sugar, boxes of noodles, toiletries, detergents, boxes of tooth paste and cartons of drinks to the Accra Psychiatric Hospital.
 This was to help with personal hygiene of the inmates.

 In 2017 and 2020, she donated food items to Ga-Mashie and Tema Traditional Councils respectively to support in the celebration of their annual Homowo festival.

 In August 2020, Rebecca Akufo-Addo made a donation of $20,000 to help Emmanuel Apraku, a pencil artist, treat a liver disease he was battling.
 In the same month, she donated temperature guns to the Ghana Library Board to be shared to the libraries across the country.
 This was to help curb the spread of the COVID-19 pandemic by checking the temperatures of people who came to use the libraries.

 In September 2020, she donated some items to the University of Ghana Teaching Hospital.
 The items included five beds sets, powdered soap, baby diapers, blankets, bed sheets, patient monitors, thermometer guns, 20 gallons of hand sanitizer, nose masks and delivery bowls.